sudhai/camunda-assignment/README.md

 # Credit Card Management API Implementation

-This application implements usecase for buying and managing credit cards using Camunda, Java and Spring boot.
+This application implements use case for buying and managing credit cards using Camunda, Java and Spring boot.

 #Installation